 Purchase Order corrections

-When to use this method: A Purchase Order was receipted or completed with wrong quantities or pricing.
+When to use this method: A Purchase Order was receipted or completed with wrong quantities, pricing, supplier account selection, currency mismatches, or incorrect dropshipment connections.

 Solution: